 - Text: Make sure none of the verbiages you used could be taken out of context in any way.

-Seven Tips for Making Your YouTube Video Thumbnail Stand Out
+Tips to Make Your YouTube Thumbnail Stand Out

 There are several different things you can do to make your YouTube video thumbnail stand out above all others.